amritsingh183/credentialcli/Readme.md

 ## How to run tests

-To run the tests from the code, simply run
+To run the tests from the code, simply run the below command.
+Make sure to remove the default password file `passwords.txt` , if it already exists.
+For safety, the code will not remove an exising file, matching the default password-file name

 ```shell
 make test